tessabirt/Final-Project-Explore/shiny_demo.md

 have attributes for the species, year and month of observation, type of observation, and the elevation at that occurrence.
 We also loaded in the park boundary polygon for Rocky Mountain National Park (ROMO) that we will add to the map as well.
-Let’s use `tmap` to make an interactive map of all these layers. *Note: this is pulling from some of the code in the Week 4 Geospatial spatial-viz.Rmd lesson.*
+Let's use `tmap` to make an interactive map of all these layers. *Note: this is pulling from some of the code in the Week 4 Geospatial spatial-viz.Rmd lesson.*